prashant073/API-images/README.md

 # API-images
-1)Used API to fect some random images giving some limit
+1)Used API to fetch some random images giving some limit

 2)used 2 API to display images